Trade CFDs on Spot Energy such as Brent oil, WTI and Natural Gas and diversify your portfolio.

 We provide our clients with a wide range of desktop, web and mobile trading platforms including FxPro platform, MetaTrader 4, MetaTrader 5 and cTrader.

 Compare the features and functionalities of our trading accounts with the Platform Comparison Table.

 Check out our useful educational material and top-notch trading tools.

-Here at FxPro, we offer our clients trading on spot energies, such as Brent, WTI and Natural Gas, which are considered to be the most important raw material resources on the planet.
+Here at FxPro, we offer our clients trading on spot energy, such as Brent, WTI and Natural Gas, which are considered to be the most important raw material resources on the planet.

 Review the assets above and discover the possibility of new trading opportunities in the financial market.

-CFDs on energies is a popular choice for short-term trading, especially when there is a surge in energy consumption, as during periods of active growth, demand increases.
+CFDs on energy are a popular choice for short-term trading, especially when there is a surge in energy consumption, as during periods of active growth, demand increases.
 Prices are determined by global supply and demand for the physical product.

 Often referred to as “black gold”, Oil is usually denominated in U.S. Dollars (hence the term ‘Petrodollar’), so a weak dollar will commonly cause Oil prices to rise, as the price of the product is directly influenced by the value of the currency.

 Oil-producing nations have a dramatic effect on the supply, and therefore the price, as they may withdraw or boost the physical quantity of barrels available in the market.

 For example, since the mid-90s, the US imposed sanctions on Iran have prevented Iranian oil from entering the marketplace, widening the gap between supply and demand which results in higher prices.
 Another noteworthy event occurred in 2014 when a much lower demand from the EU and China caused a sharp decrease due to the excess supply.
 For many years, the US government has been building up its oil reserves and should these be released to the market, or used domestically, energy prices may drop sharply as a result.